 - a.
-The presiding elder (district superintendent) or bishop dismisses the complaint, with the agreement of a majority of the presiding elders (district superintendents) in the annual conference as having no basis in church law or fact.
-In such a case, the presiding elder (district superintendent) or bishop shall provide a written rationale for dismissing the complaint, which shall be placed in the respondent's personnel file and copies of which shall be given to the complainant and respondent. - b.
+The conference superintendent dismisses the complaint, with the agreement of a majority of the presiding elders in the annual conference as having no basis in church law or fact.
+In such a case, the conference superintendent shall provide a written rationale for dismissing the complaint, which shall be placed in the respondent's personnel file and copies of which shall be given to the complainant and respondent. - b.
 A resolution of the complaint is agreed to by all parties, signed, and placed in the respondent's personnel file. - c.
-A resolution of the complaint is not agreed to and the presiding elder (district superintendent) or bishop determines that the allegations have a basis in fact that merits a response.
-In such case, the complaint shall be forwarded to the chairperson of the Board of Ministry for an examination and investigative process.
+A resolution of the complaint is not agreed to and the conference superintendent determines that the allegations have a basis in fact that merits a response.
+In such case, the complaint shall be forwarded to the chairperson of the board of ministry for an examination and investigative process.

-The supervisory response shall be completed within sixty (60) days of the receipt of the complaint by the bishop or presiding elder (district superintendent), with the possibility of one (and only one) 30-day extension if agreed upon by both the respondent and the complainant.
+The supervisory response shall be completed within sixty (60) days of the receipt of the complaint by the conference superintendent, with the possibility of one (and only one) 30-day extension if agreed upon by both the respondent and the complainant.

 2. Investigative Response.
-A committee of at least five persons from the Board of Ministry shall convene to investigate the allegations of the complaint.
+A committee of at least five persons from the board of ministry shall convene to investigate the allegations of the complaint.
 The purpose of the investigative response is to, so far as possible, establish facts, consider circumstances and explanations, determine if there is an issue that merits action, and arrive at a plan of addressing the unsatisfactory performance of ministerial duties (if any).
 The committee shall have access to all relevant materials related to the allegations and shall be able to interview witnesses.
 When witnesses are interviewed, the respondent and complainant, along with their support persons (with voice) shall be entitled to be present and also ask questions.

 When the committee has finished its investigation, it shall hold a closed hearing, with the respondent and complainant and their support persons (with voice) entitled to be present.
 The evidence regarding the allegations shall be presented.
 The respondent shall also have the opportunity to present evidence, ask questions of witnesses, and make statements to the committee.
 A verbatim record of the hearing shall be made and kept in the respondent's personnel file.
 At the conclusion of the hearing, the committee shall enter into executive session for the purpose of resolving the allegations.
-The committee's investigation shall be completed and the hearing held within 60 days of the referral of the complaint to the Board of Ministry, with the possibility of one (and only one) 30-day extension if agreed upon by both the respondent and the complainant.
+The committee's investigation shall be completed and the hearing held within 60 days of the referral of the complaint to the board of ministry, with the possibility of one (and only one) 30-day extension if agreed upon by both the respondent and the complainant.
 A written report of the committee's decision, including rationale, shall be placed in the respondent's personnel file and copies given to the respondent and complainant.